 The 1200cc parallel twin is Triumph’s answer to that request for more.
 It’s a big-bore water-cooled parallel-twin engine with dual overhead cams, fuel injection, and a sophisticated computer that lets you have a smooth but engaging ride.
 And of course, it keeps the 270-degree crank for that balance between smooth and lumpy that makes modern Triumphs such a joy.
 (Here are a bunch of other motorcycles with parallel-twin 270-degree cranks.)

 My first attraction to the 1200cc engine was the torque curve and power band.
 This is an engine that makes most of its torque from about 3000 rpm.
-And while its redline is a technical 8K, power starts dropping around 7K, leading to a natural shift point of somewhere around there when you’re riding it hard.
+And while it has redline of a technical 8000 rpm, power starts dropping around 7000, leading to a natural shift point of somewhere around there when you’re riding it hard.

 The attraction of this is that in everyday riding, I’m rarely above 10,000 rpm.
 So, my 600cc sport bike, while fun, is most suited for the track.
 And I’m not quite at cruiser territory where I want to just lump around and short shift — my ideal powerband is to rev up to around 10K RPM with a decent amount of torque to have fun on the way, without waiting for a small engine to spool up.
 Could the 1200cc plant from Triumph be “the one”?

 Not quite.
 Even though I was attracted to the not-too-narrow and not-too-wide powerband, in reality, I ended up riding it around 5-6,000 rpm casually around town for it to feel alive.
 This is fine, but it’s alarmingly high (I can tell, as it’s above the middle part of the gauge).
 It was odd.
 It didn’t feel fast.

 Of course, the Speed Twin did have lots of torque.
 At anywhere above 4,000 rpm I could grab the throttle and feel the weight tip back.
 Power wheelies are easy in first and not difficult in second gear.
 I didn’t have to downshift in everyday riding, though I couldn’t quite lug it around in high gears and low RPMs, like I can with four-cylinder naked bikes.
 (It didn’t stall, but it grumbled a bit.)